 New company headquarters in Frankfurt-Sossenheim

-The move is scheduled for early 2017.
+The move is scheduled for 3rd quarter 2017.
 Occupying an area of approximately 7,000 square metres, the new property is a symbol of our company’s prosperity.
 The company will thus swap the 1,950 square metres currently at its disposal for 4,650 square metres, enabling the expansion of assembly and production areas.
 This will lead to an increased level of vertical integration.
 As our watches will also be sold directly in Frankfurt-Sossenheim, customers can look forward to larger showrooms and continued personal customer service.

 Sinn Spezialuhren celebrates its 55th anniversary

 Three anniversary watches mark the occasion: the 556 Anniversary (limited to 1,000 pieces), the 910 Anniversary (limited to 300 pieces) and the 6200 Meisterbund I, which is limited to 55 pieces.

 A timepiece boasting two extraordinary features.
 For in addition to a stopwatch, it also features a split-seconds mechanism for recording intermediate times.
 The historical value of an additional feature adds to its appeal.
 The 910 Anniversary features a ratchet wheel chronograph that stops the time.
 The ratchet wheel control mechanism has been a key component in traditional chronographs since the mid 1900s.
 To commemorate the 55th anniversary, the limited-edition number and the years ‘1961–2016’ are engraved on the case back.